hadley/adv-r/Rcpp.md

 This small function illustrates a number of important differences between R and C++:

-* In C++ the syntax to create a function looks like the syntax to call a function: `one() {...}`.
-We don't use assignment to create functions.
+* The syntax to create a function looks like the syntax to call a function; you don't use assignment to create functions like in R.

-* We must declare the type of output the function returns.
+* You must declare the type of output the function returns.
 This function returns an `int` (a scalar integer).
 The classes for the most common types of R vectors are: `NumericVector`, `IntegerVector`, `CharacterVector` and `LogicalVector`.

 * C++ distinguishes between scalars and vectors.
 The scalar equivalents of numeric, integer, character and logical vectors are: `double`, `int`, `std::string` and `bool`.
+(Unfortunately the names of C++ scalars and R vectors are inconsistent for historical reasons)

-* We must use an explicit `return` statement
+* You must use an explicit `return` statement to return a value from the function.

 * Every statement is terminated by a `;`.

 ### Scalar input, scalar output

-The next example function makes things a little more complicated
+The next example function makes things a little more complicated by implementating a scalar version of the `sign` function which returns 1 if the input is positive, and -1 if it's negative:

     sign1 <- function(x) {
       if (x > 0) {